Health Check for Object Storage Repositories

 • The health check skips verification of already processed data in case this data has not changed since previous health check session.
 For example, the source job did not process the backup chain after a health check completes.
 However, Veeam Backup & Replication verifies the metadata of backup files that did not change between health check sessions.

-1. Veeam Backup & Replication performs CRC values check for backup metadata, verifies that blocks of data are present in the object storage repository and checks their integrity.
+1. Veeam Backup & Replication performs CRC values check for backup metadata, verifies that blocks of data is present in the object storage repository and checks their integrity.

-During the health check, Veeam Backup & Replication verifies the latest restore point in the backup chain (restore point created by the current backup job session — the session during which the health check is performed).
-If the latest restore point in the backup chain is incomplete, Veeam Backup & Replication checks the last complete restore point preceding the latest restore point.
+During the health check, Veeam Backup & Replication verifies the restore point that represents the latest state of a VM and all data blocks that are required to perform the data recovery (restore point created by the current backup job session — the session during which the health check is performed).
+In this case, all data blocks that are required for the latest state of the VM in the active part of the backup chain are checked.
+If this restore point in the backup chain is incomplete, Veeam Backup & Replication checks the last complete restore point preceding the latest restore point.

 1. If the health check does not detect data corruption, the backup job session completes in a regular way.
 If the health check detects corrupted data, Veeam Backup & Replication starts the health check retry process.